The Inside Scoop

 If you're thinking about a career in ultrasound, the Inside Scoop may be able to help you get a more detailed understanding of what sonography is all about.
 And hopefully help you decide if this is the right career path for you.

-Question 2: Money: What can you realistically expect to earn?
+2: Earning potential: What can you realistically expect to earn?

-Question 4: What are the physical demands of being a sonographer?
+4: Physical demands: What are the physical demands of being a sonographer?

-Question 5: What are some legal issues surrounding the ultrasound profession?
+5: Legal aspects: What are some legal issues surrounding the ultrasound profession?

-Sonographers have extensive, direct patient contact which includes imaging vessels, organs, tissue, and pathology.
+Sonographers have extensive and direct patient contact which includes: imaging vessels, organs, tissue, and pathology.
 Sonographers also use ultrasound to guide needles for biopsies and, drain cysts and ascites (free fluids).
-Sonographers must be knowledgeable about hazardous waste disposal, disease processes and infection control measures.
+Sonographers must be knowledgeable about hazardous waste disposal, disease processes, and infection control measures.

 Ultrasound can be used in detecting and determining the cause of:

-* Female pelvic pain, abnormal bleeding or other menstrual related problems, such as, cysts and fibroid tumors, polyps and ovarian and uterine cancers
+* Female pelvic pain, abnormal bleeding or other menstrual related problems such as: cysts, fibroid tumors, polyps, and ovarian and uterine cancers

 * Ectopic Pregnancy